 Required for students participating in a part-time internship.

 |Program Add-On: Pre-Session Italian Language Course

 Two week course that takes place prior to the regular semester.
-Includes housing with shared occupancy room.
+Includes housing; cost varies by private or shared occupancy room.

 |Optional Private Room Housing Supplement